RMS Olympic: Career

 It took two weeks for the damage to Olympic to be patched up sufficiently to allow her to return to Belfast for permanent repairs, which took just over six weeks to complete.
 To expedite repairs, Harland and Wolff was obliged to replace Olympic's damaged propeller shaft with one from Titanic, delaying the latter's completion.
-By 20 November 1911 Olympic was back in service, but, on 24 February 1912, suffered another setback when she lost a propeller blade on an eastbound voyage from New York, and once again returned to her builder for repairs.
+By 20 November 1911 Olympic was back in service.

+On 24 February 1912, Olympic suffered another setback when she lost a propeller blade on an eastbound voyage from New York.
+At the time, the extension of Southampton's Trafalgar Graving Dock was not yet completed.
+Olympic therefore had to return to Thompson Graving Dock at Belfast for repairs.
 To return her to service as soon as possible, Harland & Wolff again had to pull resources from Titanic, delaying her maiden voyage by three weeks, from 20 March to 10 April 1912.